TariqAHassan/alsek/README.md

 capable while remaining very lightweight.
 Currently, the following functionality is available:

-  * Multi-process and multi-thread task execution mechanisms
+  * Multiprocess and multi-thread task execution
   * Automatic retries, with customizable backoff procedures
   * Prioritization of queues and tasks
   * Result storage